-To go even more in-depth, you can find out your tritype (your leading type in all three triads of body, head, and heart, as developed by Katherine Fauvre):
+To go even more in-depth, you can find out your Tritype (your leading type in all three intelligence centers of body, head, and heart, as developed by Katherine Fauvre):

-You might also enjoy Katherine Fauvre's videos, many of which are available on YouTube.
+You might also enjoy Fauvre's videos, many of which are available on YouTube.

 The week-long Enneagram Global Summit, an online conference produced by the Shift Network, is typically held in December and features dozens of leading Enneagram teachers and topics.
 Information will be posted here once the next conference is organized:

 These two links provide overviews of Bowenian Family Systems Theory (FST),